This product has been replaced by the ActivityBot 360°.

-Learn real-world engineering skills with the friendly, capable, and peppy ActivityBot.
-It's a great option for first-time robot-builders, as well as for an intro to technology and engineering courses in high schools and colleges.
+Learn real-world skills with the friendly, capable, and peppy ActivityBot.
+It's a great option for robotics, engineering, computer science, integrated science, programming, mathematics, and related CTE courses at the high school and college levels.

-Step-by-step web tutorials take you through programming its multicore Propeller chip in C, wiring circuits on a breadboard, and building sensor systems so your robot can navigate on its own.
+Step-by-step web tutorials take you through programming its multicore Propeller chip, wiring circuits on a breadboard, and building sensor systems so your robot can navigate on its own.
 Following the checkmarks gets you to the fun fast, with optional links for added learning.
 Tutorials are available with BlocklyProp graphical programming or with C language and simplified libraries — choose your preference, or go from one to the other for a strong foundation and progression.

-- Multicore Propeller control board makes it quick to integrate sensors, motors, and more
+- Propeller Activity Board WX (#32912) makes it quick to integrate sensors, motors, and more

 - High-speed servo motors with optical encoders provide fast, consistent maneuvering